RouteKonnect/cvat/README.md

 docker image tag 012680811047.dkr.ecr.eu-west-1.amazonaws.com/cvat cvat
 ```

-> Note: If any changes were made to cvat_ui remember push and pull cvat_ui, and update docker-compose.deploy.yml
+> Note: If any changes were made to cvat_ui remember build locally and push to ecr repository, then pull and update docker-compose.deploy.yml to use the pulled image

 Alternatively you can build cvat and cvat_ui